Hebrews

 metocoi (oV) "who share" - partakers, associates, partners.
 "Partakers" with whom/what?
 Possibly we share with fellow believers in God's call, but probably we "have been made partakers of a call from heaven", Cassirer.

-klhsewV (iV ewV) gen. "[heavenly] calling" - of a heavenly calling.
+klhsewV (iV ewV) gen. "[heavenly] calling" - of a [heavenly] calling.
+The genitive is verbal, subjective; they share in a call from heaven.
 That is, a call from God, not a call to go to heaven.
 An effectual call is surely not intended, but rather an invitation from God to share in the blessings of the new covenant.

 katanohsate (katanoew) aor. imp. "fix your thoughts" - understand, consider.
 Not just think about, but fix the mind on; "reckon with the fact that", TH.